Dwarf Mugo Pine; or,

 There are many strains in the marketplace & occasionally a specimen will have much more rapid growth & spring up to a six or even ten foot shrub.
 These larger specimens without the strongly angled or creeping habit are likely hybridized with P. mugo uncinata.
 Such specimens can in the long run become twenty feet tall.
 In the past its unpredictability of size has been a problem for gardeners who expected it to remain dwarf.
 A few modern cultivars such as 'Mops' & 'Slowmound' are more certain to remain under five feet in ten years.

-A good guess can be made as to whether a given specimen is likely to remain short by parting the limbs & assessing whether the trunk is developing a more upright structure or is properly prostrate.
+Mugo PineA good guess can be made as to whether a given specimen is likely to remain short.
+Merely part the limbs & assess whether the trunk is developing a more upright structure or is properly prostrate.

 By judicious pruning its slow growth can be further restricted so that it can be kept as a more compact little dome indefinitely.
 If the pruning route is undertaken, it should be done in late winter or early spring as new needles are emerging, otherwise one could be stuck with truncated-looking limbs.
 New young "candles" appear as early as April (when the second photo was snapped showing a mugo with brand new candles), or in summer; & these can be removed if there is a desire to keep the shrub particularly small.
 Tip-pruning or candling will greatly reduce production of cones which tend to appear at the tips, & pruning is certainly not required for the health of the shrub.

 It is often chosen for bonsai because already a tough dwarf with naturally twisted & leaning trunk(s), easily forced to remain in an even smaller state.
-It's also a good choice for larger container gardening, & can even be tried as a hedgeable shrub though to get a good hedge from it takes very careful pruning technique; shearing will invariably render these shrubs homely.
+It's also a good choice for larger container gardening, & can even be tried as a hedgeable shrub though to get a good hedge from it takes very careful pruning technique; mere shearing will invariably render these shrubs homely.

 A single shrub produces both male & female cones.
-Female cones start out green, ripening to violet, then dark brown buy October, & the cone bursts open to disperse winged seeds the following spring.
-These female cones occur singly or in pairs at branch tips, though the tree extends its height with "candles" in summer, when female cones may be seen at the base of new candles.
-After female cones disperse winged seeds, the round emptied cone falls to the ground intact, so are potentially useful in dry flower arrangement by gluing them to branches.
-The male cones are smaller, yellow or reddish, & nested lower in the shrub.
-Cones can take two or even three years to ripen so that a mature specimen will have cones year-round.
-It can take many years before it begins to produce the cones.
+Female cones start out green, ripening to violet, then dark brown by October.
+The cone bursts open to disperse winged seeds the following spring.
+The female cones occur singly or in pairs at branch tips, though the tree extends its height with "candles" in summer, when female cones may be seen at the base of new candles even though they were at the tips when they first deeloped.

 Mugo pine should not be fertilized, though a mulch every other year of well-composted manure doesn't hurt it.
 It wants full sun, but is one of the few pines that will also do well in bright shade, though here on Puget Sound its shade tolerance should not be tested.